Categories

 Marshall Major III: A Tech Review

 Headphones are objects of tech popularity.
 Black is the new Black with centered white letters is the latest style trend in my fitness circle.
 While at the gym I noticed a number of members using Marshall’s.
 The connected fit sect has moved on to a new brand.
-Bold colored head devices with a stylized “b”… Continue reading Marshall Major III: A Tech Review
+Bold colored head devices with a stylized “b” are not longer favored judging by my daily observations on the treadmill.

 Black and Paper interview with filmmaker Philipp Jedicke, his first film, “Shut Up and Play the Piano” a mockumentary following the life of Musical Artist Chilly Gonzales premiered at the Berlinale.